Phoronopsis harmeri

 Phoronopsis harmeri is a species of marine horseshoe worm in the phylum Phoronida.
-It was first described by H.L.M.
-Pixell in 1912, and was found off of Vancouver Island.
+It was first described by Helen Lucia Mary Pixell in 1912, and was found off of Vancouver Island.

 Ecology

 This species has been found around the world in coastal habitats.

 Like other Lophophorata, P. harmeli is a filter feeder.
 They have been known to various bacteria and other planktonic organisms with a size range of 1.2–12 μm.

 Development

 Larvae have a minor nerve ring.
 During larval development, serotonin-like immunoreactive parts of the nervous system change.